0xlgtm/0xlgtm.com/content/blog/solidity-gas-optimization-deep-dive.md

 The difference in gas costs cannot be exactly 100 as additional operations are required, such as overflow checks.
 {% end %}

-Generating the gas report for the two `getX()` function reveals a gas cost of 2246 and 2353 respectively.
+We can use the command `forge test --match-contract ColdVsWarmTest --gas-report` to generate the gas report for the two `getX()` function, which reveals a gas cost of 2246 and 2353 respectively.
 As expected, the `getX()` function of the `ColdAndWarmAccess` contract costs 107 gas more.
-Now that you understand how the `SLOAD` opcode works, we can proceed to untangle the intricacies of the most expensive and complex opcode, the `SSTORE` opcode.
+Now that you understand how the `SLOAD` opcode works, we can proceed to untangle the most expensive and complex opcode, the `SSTORE` opcode.

 ## SSTORE 101